green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 On Ubuntu you can use `sudo systemctl enable /usr/share/systemd/tmp.mount`

-### 13. Turn logging off
+### 13. Manage logging appropriately

-Generally logging of either `stdout` or `stderr` through the `log-stdout` and `log-stderr` keys in the `usage_scenario` should be turned off, because it generally creates overhead.
+Logging of either `stdout` or `stderr` through the `log-stdout` and `log-stderr` keys in the `usage_scenario` is enabled by default in the GMT.
+In many cases the overhead of logging is small.

-You should only have it turned on when you are developing or debugging.
+However, you should consider turning logging off when there is extensive logging output, as it can create overhead.

 Since the logs will be captured into a memory buffer there is a limit to how much this buffer can hold.
-If you really log excessive amounts (100 MB+) then at some point the buffer might get exhausted and either you will loose data or the run with the GMT will fail.
+If you really log excessive amounts (100 MB+) then at some point the buffer might get exhausted and either you will lose data or the run with the GMT will fail.

 ### 14. Use `--docker-prune`